Coronavirus 19 (COVID-19) Information & Resources

 Temporarily Suspended Services

 - Athletic Enhancement - re-opening on Monday, July 27th: Click Here for more details

 - Weekly free blood pressure checks in Spencer Hospital's lobby

 - Volunteer Services: (Includes volunteer staffing of Gift Shop.)
-The shop may be open on a limited basis.
 Online gift shop orders for patient deliveries is available: Send a Gift)

 - Valet Services: have been suspended.
 If patients need assistance getting from the parking lot into the facility, they should stop under the main entrance canopy and ask for wheelchair services from their parked car into the facility.

 Visiting our news page for recent articles on COVID-19 and other health stories: Local Health News

 COVID-19 in Iowa - A State of Iowa website (new on March 24th) created to share comprehensive information regarding novel coronavirus 19 (COVID-19) in Iowa.

 Iowa Department of Public Health - Up-to-date information on diagnosed cases in Iowa, news bulletins and prevention tips.

 Centers for Disease Control & Prevention - The CDC is monitoring the spread of COVID-19 across the United States, and serves as a source for the latest information.